isomerpages/singapore-customs-cms/_iras-scheme/IRAS Scheme/Overseas Vendor Registration Regime.md

 There is no change to the import procedure and permit requirements for goods imported via air after 1 Jan 2023.
 As long as the total CIF value of the consignment does not exceed S$400, an import permit is not required to account for the importation of the LVG if they are non-controlled (excluding intoxicating liquors and tobacco).
 However, the relevant import permit is required if any of the goods are controlled by any Competent Authorities (CAs).

-Refer to the Procedures for Postal Parcels and Procedures for Courier Parcels for the import procedures for goods supplied by OVR vendors.
+Refer to the [Procedures for Postal Parcels](https://www.customs.gov.sg/businesses/importing-goods/import-procedures/importing-by-post-or-courier-service/procedures-for-pp/) and [Procedures for Courier Parcels](https://www.customs.gov.sg/businesses/importing-goods/import-procedures/importing-by-post-or-courier-service/procedures-for-courier-parcels/) for the import procedures for goods supplied by OVR vendors.

 Please note the following details when obtaining the import permits for the OVR regime:

-For import of LVG consignments with total CIF value exceeding S$400 (e.g. 3 x S$150 LVG)
+**For import of LVG consignments with total CIF value exceeding S$400 (e.g. 3 x S$150 LVG)**

 * Message Type = In-Non Payment (INP)
 * Declaration Type = APS (Approved Premises/Schemes)
 * Place of Receipt Code = OVR
 * CA/SC Product Code = OVR
 * CA/SC Code 1	= GSTN of the OVR Vendor (e.g. XXXXXXXXXXX)

+Read more about [OVR Regime](https://www.customs.gov.sg/files/Circular_11_2022%20(Ver%202).pdf) and how to apply for [import permits](https://www.customs.gov.sg/businesses/importing-goods/import-procedures/).